This article covers various levels of consistency guarantees with regard to:

 Transport transaction - Sends atomic with Receive

 Some transports support enlisting outgoing operations in the current receive transaction.
-This prevents messages from being sent to downstream endpoints during retries.
+This ensures that messages are only sent to downstream endpoints when the receive operation completes successfully, preventing ghost messages during retries.

-Use the following code to use this mode:
+Use the following code to enable this mode:

 var transport = endpointConfiguration.UseTransport<MyTransport>();